CardinalityCloud/prometheus-alert-generator/hugo/content/blog/what-is-slo-why-slo-based-alerts.md

 - What are normal variance ranges?
 - What level could you commit to?

+New service without historical data?
+Start at a 95% goal and choose what means success.
+If the service responds to an HTTP API, start at a latency of 500ms as the goal.
+Then iterate.

 **3. Set Initial SLOs Conservatively**

 Start with achievable targets: